Favorite Banana Bread Recipe

 This recipe usually takes around one hour to bake at 350 degrees, depending on your oven.

-You can test the bread to see if it is done by inserting a toothpick into the center of the loaf.
+Test the bread to see if it is done by inserting a toothpick into the center of the loaf.
 If the toothpick comes out clean it's time to take the bread out of the oven.
 If the toothpick comes out wet, continue baking and test again in five minutes.
 Repeat if necessary.

 This recipe freezes well and will keep for up to three months in the freezer if wrapped properly.
 Wrap in cellophane and then in heavy duty aluminum foil.
 Mark the date and the contents on a small piece of masking tape with a magic marker.